Home > Blogs > Orthopedic > What Are the Foot Problems After Knee Replacement?

 • Increased quality life

-According to research, 90 percent of the people who go through knee replacement surgery say that it has improved their quality of life.
+Research shows that 90 per cent of people who undergo knee replacement surgery say it has improved their quality of life.

-It was estimated that around 600,000 people were going through knee replacement surgery every year, and only about 2 percent of them were suffering from complications like infection.
-Moreover, if you stay at the hospital after your surgery, the risk of suffering through complications reduces even more.
+It was estimated that around 600,000 people were going through knee replacement surgery every year, and only about 2 per cent of them were suffering from complications like infection.
+Moreover, if you stay at the hospital after your surgery, the risk of suffering through complications is reduced even more.

-For people who have grown old, the risk of complication is higher:
+For people who have grown old, the risk of complications is higher:

 • About 1% of people are exposed to the threat of infection